 Medibus Service

-Our Medibus services to Goole, Scunthorpe, Castle Hill and Hull do seem to be getting busier.
+Our Medibus services to Goole, Scunthorpe, Castle Hill and Hull are getting busier.
 We've made this leaflet to explain - When Medibus services end......What to do if you need assistance........Getting you home from an appointment.

-If you have appointments at Hull or Castle Hill, please remember this service is only available to Goole and Howden residents.
+If you have appointments at Hull or Castle Hill, please remember this service is only available to Goole and Howdenshire residents.

 Our Services page show what else we can do to help